Azure/FTALive-Sessions/content/aks/aks-networking.md

 ## Key Vault

-The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of an Azure key vault as a secrets store with an Azure Kubernetes Service (AKS) cluster via a CSI volume.
+The Azure Key Vault Provider for Secrets Store CSI Driver allows for the integration of an Azure key vault as secrets store with an Azure Kubernetes Service (AKS) cluster via a CSI volume.

-AKS will privately communicate with Azure Key-vault to access certs, keys and secrets.
+AKS will privately communicate with Azure Key-vault to access certs, keys, and secrets.

 Accessing Azure Key-vault: